anishasthana/git-workshop/3-branches.md

 git rebase -i <commit id of commit picked>
 ```

-A nano or vi editor would be opened, with list of commits.<br>
+By default, a vi/vim editor will be opened with a list of commits.<br>
 ![PACSPull Plugin](images/git-rebase-squash.png)<br>
-Pick the first commit and squash the rest of it.<br>
+Pick the first commit and squash the rest of it.
+To make edits in vi, you will need to hit `i` once.<br>
-Save it.<br>
+Save it.
+To do so in vi, simply hit `esc` followed by typing `:wq`<br>
 choose the commit message for the squashed commit.<br>
 Now, Use `git log` to check the commits in the git history again.